Finding Functions from DerivativesIn Exercises 37–40, find the fu... | Channels for Pearson+

 Initial Conditions

 Initial conditions are used to determine the constant of integration when finding an antiderivative.
-Given the point P(0, 0), you substitute t = 0 and r(t) = 0 into the integrated function to solve for the constant.
-This ensures the function passes through the specified point, providing a complete solution.
+Given the point P(π/4, 0), we substitute θ = π/4 and r(θ) = 0 into the antiderivative to solve for the constant C. This ensures the function satisfies the condition of passing through the specified point.

 Recommended video: